AmandaErnar/DigitalBusinessService.how/squarespace.md

 ### Permissions

-Invite client as a contributor when the site is ready.
+Invite the client as a contributor when the site is ready

 ### Domains

-Select "Use a domain I own" and insert it in text box
+Select "Use a domain I own" and insert the domain into the text box

-Hook the client's business up with Google Workspace

 ### Cookies and Visitor Data

-Enable Cookie Banner only when client tells you to
+Enable Cookie Banner only upon the client's request

-Never disable it
+Never disable Cookies and Visitor Data

 ### Blogging